 The conservation easement identifies five vernal pools in the Monkton Town Forest.
 Each vernal pool, along with a 100-foot buffer, creates the Vernal Pool EPZ Primary Zone while an additional 500-foot buffer beyond the Primary Zone functions as the Vernal Pool EPZ Secondary Zone.
 The goal of these EPZs is to provide and maintain high quality amphibian habitat, including breeding habitat, by promoting and maintaining high levels of shade and coarse woody material.
 Within each Primary Zone, agricultural activity is prohibited other than the collection of maple sap for sugaring operations.
 No new structures, land disturbance or improvements, removal of standing timber or downed wood, or disturbance to the pool's hydrology is allowed within the Primary Zone.
-The only forest management activities that may be approved within the Primary Zone, timber harvests are permitted but amphibian habitat must be protected and enhanced.
+The only forest management activities that may be approved within the Primary Zone are the control of exotic species and enhancement of amphibian habitat.
+Within the Secondary Zone timber harvesting is permitted but amphibian habitat needs, such as coarse woody debris and shade, shall be addressed in the preparation of forest management plans which shall explicitly state what prescriptions have been imposed to protect and enhance amphibian habitat.

-Figure 11 VLT CE MAP: https://drive.google.com/file/d/14Ggtv7C_FTGickrGVnh5ZKiT-Id9Kdix/view?usp=sharing
+Figure 11 VLT CE MAP: https://drive.google.com/file/d/14Ggtv7C\FTGickrGVnh5ZKiT-Id9Kdix/view?usp=sharing